KiwiBryn/WebAPIDapper-NetCore/README.md

 # WebAPIDapper
 Series of dotNet Core WEB API projects exploring the use of Dapper

-The repo has the source code for the series of blog posts written as I built this library.
-This library is "inspired" by my [.NET nanoFramework RAK811 LoRaWAN library](https://github.com/KiwiBryn/RAK811LoRaWAN-NetNF)

 01. [Less is more](http://blog.devmobile.co.nz/2021/06/12/net-core-web-api-dapper-less-is-more/)
 02. [Failure](http://blog.devmobile.co.nz/2021/06/14/net-core-web-api-dapper-failure/)
 03. [Asynchronicity](http://blog.devmobile.co.nz/2021/06/15/net-core-web-api-dapper-asynchronicity/)